gberl001/FL25-ENR261-182/Week01/Week01-Assignments.md

 ### Deliverables

-1. Submit the script file (`calculate_area.m`).
-Include comments explaining each line of your code.
-Test the script with different values for length and width, and note the results.
+1. `calculate_area.m` with comments explaining each line.
+Test with different values for length and width and note the results in comments.

 ---